alvisdeligence/expensify/README.md

 ## Expensify

-This is a expense manager application based on Flutter.
+This is an expense manager application based on Flutter.